 Normally, you would compare the reviewer's text with the translator's version, and compute - in % - how much of the translator's text was changed.
 More specifically, these are your choices:

-- Last delivery > Current text: Choose this if you're the reviewer, and need to know how much you worked.
+▪Last delivery > Current text: Choose this if you're the reviewer, and need to know how much you worked.
+Don't use this in a project template.

-Percent or characters?
-Choose Levenshtein if you need the edit distance in characters.
+Percent or words?
+Choose Levenshtein if you need the edit distance in words.
 Use this number to get an idea of the time and money needed to do appropriate editing.
 Choose Fuzzy to get a percentage.
 Look at the overall percentage only.
 Use this number if you want an idea about the quality of translation.

 Don't use Trados 2007-like word counts: Normally, memoQ counts words like Microsoft Word does.
 In the past, when Trados 2007 or earlier (Trados Translator's Workbench) used to be a dominant translation tool, it was important that memoQ could produce similar word counts - so that translation companies could compare them.
 This is no longer the case.
 Use the Trados 2007-like word counts only if your client still works with an early Trados version, and they insist on using it.